josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🔎_confidence_labels_and_source_rules.md

 ↓
 separate operator from intermediary
 ↓
-separate intermediary from customer
+separate intermediary from commissioner
 ↓
-separate customer from beneficiary
+separate commissioner from payer
 ↓
+separate payer from customer
+↓
+separate customer from end user
+↓
+separate end user from beneficiary
+↓
 separate state affiliation from state direction
 ↓
+separate intrusion from publicity
+↓
+separate publicity from narrative authorship
+↓
-separate attribution from relationship confidence
+separate narrative availability from evidenced narrative use ↓ identify the audience before assessing differential solidarity ↓ separate attribution from relationship confidence
 ↓